ccbs-stradl/coding_club/Sessions/2021_XX_YY_strings_dates.md

 ### Subsetting strings (`substr`)

 Parts of a string can be extracted by character position using `subtr` (substring).
-The first two characters of the word “hello” can be extracted with
+The third, fourth, and fifth characters of the word “hello” can be extracted with

 ``` r
 substr("hello", start=3, stop=5)